 The Weight Loss Breakdown

 Effectiveness: All these diets can be effective for weight loss, with studies showing promising results.
-Keto might lead to faster initial weight loss, but the Mediterranean and DASH diets tend to be more sustainable for long-term weight management.
-IF results can vary depending on the specific method and adherence.
+Keto may offer quicker initial weight loss, but Mediterranean and DASH are generally more sustainable.
+Intermittent fasting results depend on the method and consistency.

-Sustainability: The Mediterranean and DASH diets are generally considered more sustainable due to their balanced approach and focus on whole foods.
-Keto’s restrictive nature and potential side effects can make it difficult to follow long-term.
-IF can be sustainable for some but requires discipline and planning.
+Sustainability: Mediterranean and DASH are more sustainable due to their balance and whole foods focus.
+Keto’s restrictions and side effects hinder long-term adherence.
+IF’s sustainability varies with discipline and planning.

 Weight Loss Diet Comparison